“The past is a great place and I don’t want to erase it or to regret it, but I don’t want to be its prisoner either.” – Mick Jagger

 “It’s never too late” is not a platitude.
 Many successful, well-known entrepreneurs, authors and celebrities switched career paths later in life.
 Andrea Bocelli was a lawyer before he quit at age 34 to follow his passion – and talent – for singing.
 Comedian/talk show host Joy Behar taught high school English until she was 40.
 Laura Ingalls Wilder, author of the Little House on the Prairie book series, worked as a seamstress and farm worker before publishing her first book at the age of 65.

-Still not sure what you want to be when you grow up?
-A career coach can help you explore options and identify your best career fit.
+If you’re still not sure what you want to be when you grow up or feel like you’re at a career crossroads, a career coach can help you explore your options and identify your best career fit.

 If you believed that saving was something you did with “extra money,” it probably didn’t take long to realize that those two words don’t usually belong together.
 People tend to adjust their lifestyles to their income levels, and spend accordingly.